Tomás Andrade

-Tomás Gustavo Andrade (born 16 November 1996) is an Argentine professional footballer who plays as an attacking midfielder or winger for Liga Portugal 2 club Torreense.
+Tomás Gustavo Andrade (born 16 November 1996) is an Argentine professional footballer who plays as an attacking midfielder or winger for Iraq Stars League club Al-Quwa Al-Jawiya.

 Career

 Early career

 Born in Temperley, Buenos Aires, Andrade started playing at age six for Club Parque.
 In 2004, he joined the youth ranks of Lanús.
 In 2007, he traveled to Spain and had trials at Atlético Madrid and FC Barcelona, but ultimately decided to return to Lanús where he signed his first contract.
 After leaving Lanús in late 2011, Andrade joined River Plate in 2012 and signed a contract with them in December of that year.
 In 2013, he was elected the best player of the La Comunidad de Madrid under-17 tournament won by River.
 Also in 2013, he received call-ups for the Argentina under-17 national team.

 In September 2015, Andrade was loaned to newly promoted Premier League club Bournemouth and joined the club's under-21s squad.